Floquet engineering of many-body states by the ponderomotive potential: Ponderomotive Potential

-\emph{Optical drive---}The most apparent real world application of \equa{eqn:vp_expansion} is the case of materials driven by the dynamical electric field $E \cos(\omega t)$ of light, which happens in, e.g., pump-probe experiments.
-In this case, the response functions are simply the familiar linear and nonlinear optical conductivities.
+The most apparent real world application of \equa{eqn:vp_expansion} is to materials driven by the dynamical electric field $2E \cos(\omega t)$ of light, which happens in, e.g., pump-probe experiments~\cite{ Basov:2017_review, Kennes.2021_rmp, Zhou.2022_review}.
+In this case, the response functions (polarizabilities) are simply related to the linear and nonlinear optical conductivities~\cite{Sun.2018}.
 For example, the lowest order term in \equa{eqn:vp_expansion} reads